Guide General

 IPv6 Allocation Policies

 IPv6 represents the future of Internet addressing, and RIRs have adopted generous allocation policies to encourage adoption.
+With Google measurements now crossing 50% IPv6 traffic in 2026, these policies are increasingly relevant to day-to-day network planning.

 Common IPv6 Policies Across RIRs